Vincent Valentine (American football)

-Vincent Valentine (born February 23, 1994) is a former American football defensive tackle.
-He was drafted by the New England Patriots in the third round of the 2016 NFL Draft.
-He played college football at Nebraska.
+Vincent Valentine (born February 23, 1994) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the New England Patriots and Arizona Cardinals.
+He was selected by the Patriots in the third round of the 2016 NFL draft after playing college football for the Nebraska Cornhuskers.
+He was also a member of the Seattle Seahawks but did not appear in any games for them.

+College career

+Valentine played college football for the Nebraska Cornhuskers from 2013 to 2015.
+He was redshirted in 2012.
+He declared for the NFL draft after his redshirt junior year in 2015.

 Professional career

 New England Patriots

-Valentine was drafted by the Patriots in the third round, 96th overall, in the 2016 NFL Draft.
+Valentine was selected by the Patriots in the third round, 96th overall, in the 2016 NFL draft.
 Valentine entered training camp competing to be a backup defensive tackle with Markus Kuhn, Woodrow Hamilton, Joe Vellano, and Anthony Johnson.
 He won the backup job and began the regular season as the Patriot's primary backup defensive tackle behind veteran starting defensive tackles Malcom Brown and Alan Branch.

 Valentine made his professional debut in the season opener against the Arizona Cardinals, where he recorded his first career sack against quarterback Carson Palmer.

 On February 5, 2017, Valentine was part of the Patriots team that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 On September 22, 2017, the Patriots placed Valentine on injured reserve after dealing with a knee injury.
-The Patriots made it to Super Bowl LII without Valentine, but lost 41-33 to the Philadelphia Eagles.
+The Patriots made it to Super Bowl LII without Valentine, but lost 41–33 to the Philadelphia Eagles.

 On September 1, 2018, Valentine was waived by the Patriots and was signed to the practice squad the next day.
 He was released on October 8, 2018.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On October 31, 2018, Valentine was signed to the Arizona Cardinals practice squad.
 He was released on November 27, 2018.